SkyDubh/vif-ip-binder/README.md

 The labels are used for triggers and to retrieve the appropriate network bridge to apply the ip to.

+### Management network bridge

+In order to retain functionalities (console/performance monitors) it is of vital importance to add the same ip we use to reach the dom0 to the network bridge XAPI uses to generate management links.
+To avoid invalid configuration or network problems, we add the ip with a /32 (v4) or /128 (v6) mask.

 ### Address

 The address to be assigned to the bridge relative to the virtual interfaces that spawns attached to the target VM, in the form of `address/netmask`.
 Supports both IPv4 and IPv6.